patriciabog/AwsomeCards/README.md

 ## Description:book:

-This repository contains the group 3 project corresponding to module 2 of promotion S of Adalab's BootCamp Web Programming.
+This repository contains the Team 3 project.

 In this project, the creation of an interactive web application that would allow the creation of a personalized business card was requested.